How Much Does an In-Law Suite Cost?

 Converting a Finished Room

-You can turn an existing, finished room in your home into an in-law suite for about $10,300 to $11,250.
-This includes the cost to add a bathroom or thecost to build a kitchen, both needed to convert an existing room into a fully functional in-law suite.
+You can turn an existing, finished room in your home into an in-law suite for $10,150 to $65,625.
+This pricing includes the cost to add a bathroom or the cost to build a kitchen, both of which are needed to convert an existing room into a fully functional in-law suite.
 Each of these additions costs about $5,000 minimum.
 Installing new walls costs $1,800 per wall on average.

 Extending a Room

 The cost to bump out a room for an in-law suite is $20,600 to $54,800.
-More than simply converting a room, an extension also involves expanding on the foundation at $75 per yard, excavating around the home’s perimeter at $2,600 on average, installing insulation and wiring, and matching exterior paint or siding.
-Extending a second-floor room costs even more than a first-floor room.
+More than simply converting a room, an extension also involves expanding on the foundation at $75 per yard.
+You can expect excavating around the home’s perimeter to cost $2,600 on average, including installing insulation and wiring, and matching exterior paint or siding.
+Extending a second-floor room costs more than a first-floor room.

 Converting a Garage, Basement, or Attic